mweel1/usa_high_level/USA-Internet/index.md

 - Domain names can have an optional API standard that is defined by ISO.
 - Domain names
 - When registering certain domain names and valid license is required.
+- All DNS requests must provide a personal profile URL of logged in user, and/or business URL.

 ## Web Application Requirements